7. Cardiff vs Swansea (South Wales Derby)

 Tyne-Wear derby is an inter-city rivalry in North East England with the two cities of Sunderland and Newcastle just twelve miles apart.

 Newcastle and Sunderland are two of the best-supported clubs in the country in a region where everyone, whether they like football or not, is aware of what is happening at the two biggest clubs.
 The first meeting of the two sides took place in 1883, with the first competitive fixture being an 1888 FA Cup tie, which Sunderland won 2–1.
-Out of 155 meetings between these two both teams have won the fixture 53 times.

 Despite all the support, both these clubs have suffered from a lack of Silverware.
 Sunderland have not won a major trophy since the FA Cup in 1973, Newcastle have not won one since the Fairs Cup in 1969.
 They are two of English football’s greatest underachievers.
 This derby is ranked fourth in ‘biggest football rivalries In Britain’.